kglw-dot-net/phase1/songs/the-dripping-tap.md

 > Wish I learned how to swim.
 >
 > The dripping tap won't be turned off by the suits in charge of the world
-> And our futures hanging on by a thread with our heads in the sand.
+> And our future's hanging on by a thread with our heads in the sand.
 >
 > Drip, drip from the tap don't slip.
 > Drip, drip from the tap don't slip on the drip.